-Land reclamation is the application of a broad understanding of environmental factors including ecology, forestry, soils, agriculture, botany, native, water, contamination, and invasive plant species.
-Disturbed sites often have undesirable characteristics that need to be mitigated.
-Negative effects occur because disturbances initiate a period of instability and disruption of ecological processes.
-Disturbed sites may be experiencing soil erosion with consequent pollution of watercourses, slope failure, degraded riparian zones, and toxic substances, thus taking land out of a productive state.
-With an understanding of the nature of degraded riparian zones, and toxic substances, thus taking land out of a productive state.
-With an understanding of the nature of disturbance and how to mitigate or restore disturbed sites in an agriculture, forested, native plant, muskeg, and setting, students will be able to effectively restore sites to a productive state through the application of knowledge and skills acquired in this course.
+Land reclamation is the application of a broad understanding of environmental factors including ecology, forestry, soils, agriculture, botany, native plants, water, contamination, and invasive plant species.
+Disturbed sites often have undesirable characteristics that disrupt ecological processes.
+With an understanding of the nature of disturbance and how to mitigate or restore disturbed sites in agriculture, forested, native plant, muskeg, and other settings, students will be able to effectively restore sites to a productive state through the application of knowledge and skills acquired in this course.

 Lecture Hours: 45